vanguriaishwarya/my-first-cicd/README.md

 ### Step 1: Create a Web App

-- Created a simple `index.html` with a heading message.👇
+- Created a simple `index.html` with a heading message.
 - Placed all files in the root directory of the repository.

 ### Step 2: Push Code to GitHub